 Perform 4-6 sets of 30 seconds of high knees sprinting in place or running forward.

-As you can see, high knees is a very beneficial exercise no matter your fitness goal.
-High knees are versatile and straightforward to perform, whether it’s to improve heart health, muscle strength, running form, balance, coordination, or just a dynamic stretch to add to your pre-run routine.
+High knees are versatile and straightforward to perform, whether to improve heart health, muscle strength, running form, balance, coordination, or just add a dynamic stretch warm up exercise to your pre-run routine.